 Yes and no!
 A yellow diamond with vivid, intense coloring can be incredibly rare and expensive!
-Meanwhile, a lighter yellow diamond will tend to be cheaper and depending on the shade can even pass for white to the average eye.
+Meanwhile, a lighter yellow diamond will tend to be cheaper.
+Depending on the shade, it can even pass for white to the average eye.

-Fancy color diamonds, in general, vary in price depending on their fancy color rating as well as their clarity, shape, and other factors.
-The GIA rates each yellow diamond, noting whether it is relatively colorless or if it has brownish undertones, or even orange options.
+Fancy color diamonds, in general, vary in price.
+This usually depends on their fancy color rating as well as their clarity, shape, and other factors.
+The GIA rates each yellow diamond, noting whether it is relatively colorless, it has brownish undertones, or features orange options.

-The undertone of fancy color diamonds can be a very important part of determining their value.
-True yellow diamonds can be valued more highly than some with light yellow undertones.
-However, regardless of general value, some people prefer orange or brownish undertones in their yellow ring because it does interesting things to the color of the yellow diamond, which is the opposite of what we typically see for white diamonds.
+The undertone of fancy-colored diamonds can be a very important part of determining their value.
+True yellow diamonds sometimes have a higher value than some with light yellow undertones.
+However, regardless of general value, some people prefer orange or brownish undertones in their yellow rings.
+Brown hues can add depth to the color of the yellow diamond, which is the opposite of what we typically see for white diamonds.
 For those stones, yellow and brown diamonds tend to be less valuable.

-Fancy Vivid graded yellow diamonds, also known as canary diamonds, tend to be the most expensive and sought after of the yellow diamond grades.
-Depending on size, the intensity of coloring, and grade of diamond, yellow diamonds can be an expensive rarity or a cost-effective gift.
+Fancy Vivid-graded yellow diamonds, also known as canary diamonds, tend to be the most expensive of the yellow diamond grades.
+Depending on the size, intensity of coloring, and the grade of diamond, yellow diamonds can be an expensive rarity.
+Conversely, they could also be a cost-effective gift.

 Personal preference reigns when it comes to the discernable value of these diamonds.
-The average person will struggle to grade them, so they are more of a fun personalization option than a ring budget announcement as you move into more intense coloring.
+The average person will struggle to grade them.
+So, they are a fun personalization option more so than a ring budget announcement.

-Trace elements and chemicals help create fancy colored diamonds naturally, but the lab growth process allows us to leverage those elements to create purposefully brilliant stones.
-Rather than guess at what hue the diamond will have, it is becoming an exact science to creating high-value stones like canary diamonds in a lab.
+Trace elements and chemicals help create fancy-colored diamonds naturally.
+Consequently, the lab growth process allows us to leverage those elements to create purposefully brilliant stones.
+There is no more guessing what hue a diamond will have.
+It has become an exact science to create high-value lab grown stones.

-As lab growing gets more and more popular, these gorgeous diamonds become more accessible for everyday wear and become an even more exciting personal touch to people’s engagement rings.
+As lab growing gets more and more popular, these gorgeous diamonds become more accessible for everyday wear.
+Furthermore, they become an even more exciting personal touch to people’s engagement rings.

-Mined vivid and intense yellow diamonds are rare, and as a result, are often highly valued.
+Mined vivid and intense yellow diamonds are rare.
+Furthermore, highly valued as a result.
 Before lab growing, people had to wait for someone to unearth their future diamond.
-The time spent waiting for a yellow diamond to come out of the ground, combined with mining costs, and controlled trade of these stones skyrocketed the price of them as well.
+It takes a long time to wait for a yellow diamond to come out of the ground.
+Combined with mining costs, and controlled trade of these stones, their prices skyrocketed.

 The rarity of yellow diamonds makes them highly sought after, which feeds into unsustainable, conflict-riddled diamond practices.
-Luckily, lab grown yellow diamonds can be made at any color grade in a clean and ethical manner!
+Luckily, we make lab grown yellow diamonds at any color grade in a clean and ethical manner!

-It is not often that D-to-Z graded yellow diamonds are called for, so lab-grown yellow diamonds are often intense, expensive stones made sustainably and on-demand for clients.
-No one has the time to waste waiting for a canary diamond to be mined, so many prefer to lab grow.
-With the ability to design your diamond with less wait time at a lower price, it is a wonder people still buy mined fancy colored diamonds at all!
+It is not common to want D-to-Z-graded yellow diamonds.
+So, lab grown yellow diamonds are often intense, expensive stones made sustainably and on-demand for clients.
+No one wants to waste time waiting for a mined canary diamond.
+With that, many prefer to go the lab grown route.
+We have the ability to design your diamond with less wait time at a lower price.
+It is a wonder people still buy mined fancy colored diamonds at all!

-Lab-grown diamonds are identical to mined diamonds, to the point where they are impossible for gem specialists to tell the difference.
-Interestingly, higher graded lab-grown diamonds are often priced a lot lower because of the accessibility of the technology, which leads people to believe that lab-grown diamonds are often much better quality.
+Lab grown diamonds are identical to mined diamonds.
+They are so similar to the point that they are impossible for gem specialists to tell the difference.
+Interestingly, higher-graded lab grown diamonds are often priced a lot lower because of the accessibility of the technology.
+This usually leads people to believe that lab grown diamonds are often much better quality.

-This means that lab grown diamonds can be more brilliant and bright yellow stones overall without breaking the bank.
-A high-quality stone can be made uniquely for individual wedding bands, earrings, necklaces, and other jewelry pieces, which decreases stone waste and increases satisfaction with the final product.
+This means that lab grown diamonds can be more brilliant and vivid stones overall without breaking the bank.
+A high-quality stone can be unique for individual wedding bands, earrings, necklaces, and other jewelry pieces.
+It decreases stone waste and increases satisfaction with the final product.

 What Cut Should a Yellow Diamond Be?

-Yellow fancy color diamonds reflect differently than a colorless or white diamond.
+Yellow fancy color diamonds reflect differently than colorless or white diamonds.
 Because of this, the cut and shape choices are very important!

-While the general favorite cut of a white diamond or colorless diamond is round, you will rarely find a fancy yellow color diamond in that cut.
-Fancy cuts go well with fancy color diamonds, so you will see fancy yellow diamonds cushion cut, oval cut, emerald cut, and even heart cut.
+The general favorite cut of a white diamond or colorless diamond is round.
+However, you will rarely find a fancy yellow color diamond in that cut.
+Fancy cuts go well with fancy-colored diamonds.
+So, you will see fancy yellow diamonds with cushion cuts, oval cuts, emerald cuts, and even heart cuts.

-When looking at fancy color yellow diamonds loose, make sure to consider a fancy cut so that you get the most sparkle out of the stone.
-Oval-cut yellow diamonds are a modern fan favorite, and fancy yellow cushion cut diamonds were very popular in vintage jewelry.
+When looking at fancy yellow diamonds, consider a fancy cut to get the most sparkle out of the stone.
+Oval-cut yellow diamonds are a modern fan favorite, and fancy yellow cushion-cut diamonds were very popular in vintage jewelry.
 A fancy yellow diamond ring will look its best under candlelight or natural light and in a fancy cut.
-Fancy color diamonds, in general, require nontraditional cuts to make them shine, and you would be pressed to find many round-cut canary diamonds for that reason.
+Fancy color diamonds, in general, require nontraditional cuts to make them shine.
+It’s difficult to find many round-cut canary diamonds for that reason.

 Clean Origin’s Selection of Color Diamonds

 Clean Origin provides a variety of fancy colored diamonds, ranging from pink to yellow to blue.
-We run the gambit from fancy vivid graded options to fancy light, that way there is a stone to match every color scheme and personal style.
-There are also tonal options within our site, so those looking for more orange, brown, or green in their stone can find it easily.
+We run the gamut from fancy vivid graded options to fancy light.
+That way, there is a stone to match every color scheme and personal style.
+There are also tonal options on our site.
+So those looking for more orange, brown, or green in their stone can find it easily.

-The eye-catching nature of a fancy-colored diamond is not lost on us, so we try to provide many high-quality options.
+We know the eye-catching nature of a fancy-colored diamond.
+So, we try to provide many high-quality options.
 Our quality gems speak for themselves, with competitive gradings, professional cuts, and brilliant colors.
-Diamonds a fourth of the weight of a carat fancy yellow lab-grown diamond, and of lesser clarity than the compared lab-grown option, are priced similarly to our gorgeous, sustainable diamonds.

-By sourcing 100% lab-grown diamonds, Clean Origin is able to provide better quality, rare diamonds at a much lower price, as well as remain committed to sustainable, equitable diamond practices.
-We prefer our jewelry to be set apart from the murky ethics of the natural diamond supply chain.
-No longer do you have to wait for a canary diamond to be found, instead, one can be made just for you.
+By sourcing 100% lab grown diamonds, Clean Origin is able to provide better quality, rare diamonds at a lower price.
+We remain committed to sustainable, equitable diamond practices.
+We prefer our jewelry to sit apart from the murky ethics of the natural diamond supply chain.
+No longer do you have to wait to find a canary diamond.
+Instead, we can make one just for you.